High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Industrial metal surfaces often carry invisible processing oils or oxidation layers that prevent direct molecular contact.

-Applying a high strength spray adhesive for metal over these contaminants guarantees a bond that fails under loads exceeding 5 Newtons.
+Applying a high-strength spray adhesive for metal over these contaminants guarantees a bond that fails under loads exceeding 5 Newtons.

-As adhesive specialists, we advocate for a three stage cleaning process to ensure the substrate reaches the required 18 degrees Celsius.
+As adhesive specialists, we advocate for a three-stage cleaning process to ensure the substrate reaches the required 18 degrees Celsius.

 Contaminants such as processing oils and oxidation layers must be removed chemically to prevent bond delamination.

-As adhesive specialists, we advocate for a three stage cleaning process using solvent cleaners to ensure total removal of carbon deposits.
+As adhesive specialists, we advocate for a three-stage cleaning process using solvent cleaners to ensure total removal of carbon deposits.

 Degreasing and Contaminant Removal

-Heavy duty degreasers are required for industrial lubricants and cutting fluids that create a barrier thicker than 5 microns.
+Heavy-duty degreasers are required for industrial lubricants and cutting fluids that create a barrier thicker than 5 microns.

-Ensure the solvent evaporates completely to prevent adhesive dilution which can weaken the internal bond matrix.
+Ensure the solvent evaporates completely to prevent adhesive dilution, which can weaken the internal bond matrix.

 Mechanical Abrasion Techniques

-Abrading the metal with 120 grit abrasives increases the available bonding area by creating a high-energy surface profile.
+Abrading the metal with 120-grit abrasives increases the available bonding area by creating a high-energy surface profile.

-This final sweep ensures that the high strength spray adhesive for metal makes direct contact with the keyed surface.
+Always remove dust particles using a clean, lint-free cloth with a particle retention rating of 10 microns after abrasion.
+This final sweep ensures that the high-strength spray adhesive for metal makes direct contact with the keyed surface.

 Professional Application Techniques for Maximum Adhesion